JuliaLang/julia/doc/src/base/parallel.md

 function Base.notify(ev::OneWayEvent)
     state = @atomic ev.state
     while state !== OWE_NOTIFYING
+        # Spin until we successfully update the state to OWE_NOTIFYING:
         state, ok = @atomicreplace(ev.state, state => OWE_NOTIFYING)
         if ok
             if state == OWE_WAITING
+                # OWE_WAITING -> OWE_NOTIFYING transition means that the waiter task is
+                # already waiting or about to call `wait`.
+The notifier task must wake up
+                # the waiter task.
                 schedule(ev.task)
             else
                 @assert state == OWE_EMPTY
+                # Since we are assuming that there is only one notifier task (for
+                # simplicity), we know that the other possible case here is OWE_EMPTY.
+                # We do not need to do anything because we know that the waiter task has
+                # not called `wait(ev::OneWayEvent)` yet.
             end
             break
         end